-- Gaps between buildings must be minimised, to create a good sense of enclosure to streets and spaces.
-The appropriate size of gaps will vary to suit different building typologies. - As per Annex 2 of the Local Plan there must be a minimum gap of 3m between dwellings to facilitate construction and maintenance - Boundary walls will be used as linking elements between buildings facing the public realm (refer also to Plot Boundary Types library).
+- Gaps between buildings should be minimised, to create a good sense of enclosure to streets and spaces.
+The size of gaps will vary to suit different building typologies and development character. - A minimum of 1 metre should typically be provided between the dwelling and the plot boundary to facilitate access to the rear of the house and maintenance of the gable end.
+A minimum of 1.5m is required where the land beyond the boundary is undeveloped but allocated for (and suitable for) development - refer to Annex 2 of the Calderdale Local Plan. - Boundary walls should be used as linking elements between buildings facing the public realm (refer also to Plot Boundary Types library).